alex0rpi/Chat-WebApp/README.md

 - First and foremost, add password recovery functionality.
 - JSON web token implementation is a bit trivial and superficial.
 Users are assigned a token at login/register and then it is stored in the local storage, which is not the most secure practice.
 I'm still learning how to implement a more robust authentication system.
 Another important feature would be to add token verification at first connection.
 If the user's localhost keeps the token after leaving the page, then when returning to the chat page he/she could be automatically logged in.
 I'm actually working on it on a separate project branch.
+- It would be a nice touch to notify users in a room when someone is writing a message.
 - Client side code needs to be more encapsulated.
 For example all API requests should be in a services directory.
 - Ideally, the sequelize models shouls be implemented in typescript, just like the rest of the project.
 - Implement a more robust error handling.
 Mine here is still quite basic with browser alerts.